 Your head is the most complex area of your body.
 This is due to the hundreds of anatomical parts that are packed into the relatively small area of your head.

-Most patients with headache, TMJ, or facial pain have been treated by many physicians, dentists, chiropractors, massage therapists, and Physical Therapists before they are seen in our clinic.
-Most of these practitioners, despite their best intent, focus treatment on one area to get you pain relief.
+Most patients with a headache, temporomandibular joint (TMJ), or facial pain have been treated by many physicians, dentists, chiropractors, massage therapists, and Physical Therapists before they are seen in our clinic.
+Most of these practitioners, despite their best intentions, focus treatment on one area to get you pain relief.
 Dentists focus on your teeth and bite.
 Chiropractors, massage therapists, and most Physical Therapists focus on your neck.
 Physicians focus on medications.

 These 3 areas are:

 Jaw-bite: Jaw function affects your bite and your bite affects your jaw function.
 Normal jaw function requires normal mobility of the jaw joints (located in front of the ears), muscles, and ligaments.
 Limited mobility of one or both joints will create jaw and facial pain, headaches, neck pain, and sometimes popping of the disc in your jaw.
 The muscles of the jaw and TMJ attach to the sides of your head.
 When these muscles are tight and under strain, they can cause pain to radiate to your head and result in headache and facial pain.
 You can push on the fleshy part of these muscles on the sides of your jaw and head in the temple area when you have a headache and see if these spots are tender.
 Treatment entails specific Manual Therapy to normalize jaw muscle, ligament and joint mobility.
 Referral to a dentist that specializes in the treatment of jaw-bite issues is sometimes necessary to assist you in getting pain free.
 We can provide you with several dentists that we work with routinely.